Ocelot-Social-Community/ocelot.social/docs/contributing.md

 ## The Team

-There are many volunteers all around the world helping us build this network and without their contributions we wouldn't be where we are today.
+There are many volunteers all around the world helping us build this network and without their contributions we wouldn’t be where we are today.
 Big thank you to all of you!

 You can talk to our core team on [Discord](https://discord.gg/AJSX9DCSUA).
 And on Github you will mostly run into our core developers: